Thomas D. Wilson: Biography

 Thomas Daniel Wilson was born in 1935 at Shincliffe Station in County Durham, England.
 He left school at age 16 to work as a library assistant in Durham County Library.
 Following national service in the Royal Air Force he returned to Durham County Library and took the examinations of the Library Association to qualify as a professional librarian.
 He then moved to being head of a small academic library.
 He then worked as a corporate librarian for the Nuclear Research Centre of C. A. Parsons, at which time he became interested in the use of new technology in information science.

 After completing his Fellowship of the Library Association he began his academic career in 1961, with a move to the library school of the Municipal College of Commerce, now Northumbria University.
 He subsequently obtained an external degree of London University by independent study BSc degree in economics and sociology, and a doctorate in organization theory.

-He is now Professor Emeritus at the Information School, University of Sheffield, and has been Visiting Professor at Leeds University Business School, and Professor Catedratico Convidado in the Faculty of Engineering University of Oporto.
+He is now Professor Emeritus at the Information School, University of Sheffield, and has been Visiting Professor at Leeds University Business School, and Professor Catedratico Convidado in the Faculty of Engineering at the University of Porto.
 He has also been Senior Professor at the University of Borås, Sweden, and is now Professor Emeritus of that University.